-Ollerenshaw is one of our boys' boarding houses, and in 2018 underwent a complete £1m refurbishment of the ground floor communal spaces and first phase of study bedrooms, creating a stylish and modern, yet homely social heart to the house.
+Ollerenshaw is one of our boys' boarding houses, and in 2018 and 2019 underwent a complete £1m refurbishment of the ground floor communal spaces and first two phases of study bedrooms, creating a stylish and modern, yet homely social heart to the house.

 The Ollerenshaw boys enjoy cooking and sitting down for Sunday roasts in the state-of-the-art kitchen/dining room, training in the in-house conditioning gym, and relaxing with a game of pool or Ping-Pong in the open-plan TV and Games Room.

-Good food and cooking is very much part of house life - the Housemaster, Mr Crisswell, is a keen cook, regularly hosting family-style house meals for the boarders, and a new outdoor pizza oven was installed as part of the redevelopment.
+Good food and cooking is very much part of house life - a new outdoor pizza oven was installed as part of the redevelopment.

-Phase two, which will see the remaining study bedrooms transformed, is scheduled to commence in the summer of 2019.
+Phase three, which will see the remaining study bedrooms transformed, is scheduled to commence in the summer of 2020.

-Boys in Ollerenshaw are confident and contributing young men.
-We want our young men to feel at home in the boarding house; to be safe, comfortable and happy.
+Boys in Ollerenshaw are confident and contributing young men, and we want our young men to feel at home in the boarding house; to be safe, comfortable and happy.